summer2026internships/Summer2026-Internships/README.md

 Welcome!
 This open-source repository is dedicated to helping students track and apply for **Summer 2026 internships** across **Software Engineering, Data, AI/ML, Product, Design, Marketing, Cybersecurity**, and more.

 The list is curated, spam-free, and regularly updated based on real-time job listings from 200K+ career sites and job boards.
-This project is maintained by the team at [Summer2026Internships.com](https://www.summer2026internships.com).
+This project is maintained by the team at [summer2026Internships.com](https://www.summer2026internships.com).

 ## 🎯 What You'll Find Here

-Browse 250+ active internship opportunities by category:
+Browse 250+ active internship opportunities by category updated every minute!

 - 💻 **Software Engineering**
 - 🤖 **AI, Data Science & Machine Learning**